 For example, a business looking to enhance customer satisfaction through digitalization should ensure that IT projects and resources are directed toward creating customer-centric solutions that align with this overall business goal.

 Case in point: TotalEnergies, a leader in the global energy market, has set a course to reduce carbon emissions by 25% and methane emissions by 80% by 2030.
-One of the biggest challenges they faced, leading them to invest in PPM software, was aligning a billion-dollar portfolio with priorities.
-Planisware’s PPM solution has helped the global corporation meet its sustainability objectives and effectively allocate resources to strategic activities while maintaining schedules.
+One of the biggest challenges they faced, leading them to invest in PPM software solution, was aligning a billion-dollar portfolio with these environmental priorities.
+Planisware’s PPM solution has helped the global corporation meet its sustainability objectives and effectively allocate resources to the most strategically-valuable activities.

 Planisware allows us to deliver high-value projects on time and within budget, maximizing our global reach and impact.